monero-blackball/monero-blackball-site/README.md

 This file contains outputs from the following:

-* Monero through 20 August 2018
+* Monero from early 2017 through 20 August 2018
 * Monerov6 (XMO, XMC) through 15 August 2018

 ## Verbose